dzwduan/deep-learning/README.md

-# basic in the Udacity project , rewrite with tensorflow and gluon version.
+#  Udacity project rewrite with tensorflow and gluon version.

 ##    Next is the order of the tutorial

 ### Tutorials